shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

  ```

-## Evocative / Implicit
+## Evocative Narrative /  Enviromental Storyteling
+Implicitly construcred by the player
 Implied - Suggested but not directly expressed.
-Arises **from visual cues** that create the barest impression of a story in the minds of viewers.
+Arises **from visual cues** or stmbols that create the barest impression of a story in the minds of viewers.
 It is the act of withholding the whole story, rather than the attempt to visually illustrate the story, that defines these images. player must figure out itself

 Most immersive type of narration ! - it s the world speak and player will find their own story